kredati/cin3008w19/first_draft.md

 * Aria Dean, "Notes on Blaccelerationism"
 * Frank Wilderson, _Black, White, and Red_, selections

+### Week 12, April 1: Computational Pedagogies
+* Seymour Papert, _Mindstorms_, selections
+* Papert, _The Children's Machine_, selections
+* Joy Rankin, Introduction, chs.
+1–3 from _A People's History of Computation in the United States_
+* Workshop: programming in Logo

-### Week 12, April 1: Research and Writing Workshop II
+### Week 13 or 14, April 8 or 15: Research and Writing Workshop II (voluntary)
+* Workshop in-process seminar papers.